It’s a key time for employee benefit professionals to rethink how we approach prospecting, selling and retaining clients in a digital world.

 Can you SHOW your clients how much money you’ve helped them save?
-One of our brokers recently shared on LinkedIn that he’d helped clients save $817,000 in the past few years with freshbenies (just one of the many strategies they use with their clients).
+Last year, one of our brokers shared on LinkedIn that he’d helped clients save more than $1M in the past few years with freshbenies (just one of the many strategies they use with their clients).
 WOW – that’s real money!

 What’s the main reason employers choose to use an employee benefits expert?
 It’s to help them select and offer the right benefit plan for their needs.
 But, there’s SO much more to becoming a trusted benefits consultant to your clients.